Achievable logoAchievable logo

 • Plantar fascia

-• Collagen fibers connecting from medial calcaneus to phalanges
+• Collagen fibers connecting from the medial calcaneus to the phalanges

 • Fascia tightens during dorsiflexion- leads to supination and inversion

-• Bursa - act as fluid-filled sac that provides cushioning and friction reduction between tendons, joints, muscles and bone
+• Bursae - act as fluid-filled sacs that provide cushioning and friction reduction between tendons, joints, muscles, and bone

 Lower extremity range of motion normals